broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 **Gene counts**

 The type of gene counts in the Loom will vary depending on the value of the SlideSeq workflow input, `count_exons`.
-By default, `count_exons` is set to false and the output Loom will contain whole-gene counts.
+By default, `count_exons` is set to true and the output Loom will contain whole-gene counts with exon counts in an additional layer.

-If the workflow is run with `count_exons` set to true, an additional layer will be created in the output Loom file containing exon counts.
-Using the `count_exons` parameter will cause the Loom matrix to have additional columns (bead barcodes) due to the difference in STARsolo counting mode.
+If the workflow is run with `count_exons` set to false, the output Loom file will contain whole-gene counts.
+Running the workflow in this configuration will cause the Loom matrix to have fewer columns (bead barcodes) due to the difference in STARsolo counting mode.

 You can determine which type of counts are in the Loom by looking at the global attribute `expression_data_type`.